ericgolftourney/StoreLocatorPlus/readme.txt

 Thanks to [Google](http://www.google.com) for the maps engine as well as some of the icons.
 Some of the Google open-source icons are found [at this unofficial list](http://www.visual-case.it/cgi-bin/vc/GMapsIcons.pl).

+Thanks to "PennyGrit" for pointing out security issues so I can patch them before the exploit gets into the wild.

 == Frequently Asked Questions ==